 THE COURT: Okay.
-That's not a threat....
+That's not a threat. . . .
 So I'll sustain the objection, but I'll let you elicit the part about the check.

-Later, during redirect examination, the court also struck Arta Moaddab's testimony that Mr. Nichols had threatened him "in the phone conversation" by saying "in a threatening manner" that he was "going to get paid."
+Later, during redirect examination, the court also struck the testimony of Dr. Moaddab's son that Mr. Nichols had threatened him "in the phone conversation" by saying "in a threatening manner" that he was "going to get paid."

-On appeal, Dr. Moaddab contends that the court erred by excluding the testimony that Mr. Nichols called Arta Moaddab a coward.
+On appeal, Dr. Moaddab contends that the court erred by excluding the testimony that Mr. Nichols called Dr. Moaddab's son a coward.
 Much of Dr. Moaddab's argument concerns whether the statement was inadmissible under the hearsay rule.
 He maintains that he did not offer the statement to prove that his son was a coward.